RuggedOdyssey/dinner/README.md

 "OK Gemini, what's for dinner?" is a Kotlin Multiplatform application that demonstrates the capabilities of Google's Gemini multimodal Large Language Model (LLM).
 The app allows users to take photos of ingredients and receive suggested recipes and grocery lists based on the image content.

 This is the companion app for the talk titled "OK Gemini, what's for dinner?" and for the talk "Dinner for two with Gemini".
-Find the [ok gemini slides](ok_gemini_slides.pdf) and [dinner for two slides](dinner_for_two.pdf)vin the root directory.
+Find the [ok gemini slides](ok_gemini_slides.pdf) and [dinner for two slides](dinner_for_two.pdf) in the root directory.

 ### Key Features
 - Photo-to-recipe conversion using Gemini LLM